opensearch-project/documentation-website/_api-reference/cluster-awareness.md

 ## Example: Get weights for all zones

-The following sample request gets weights for all zones.
+The following sample request gets weights for all zones:

 ### Request